The Financial Planning Association® (FPA®), Ameriprise Financial and CFP Board are pleased to host the Financial Planning Challenge.

 Teams may consist of up to three undergraduate students.
 Students may not participate in more than one team.

-All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1.
+All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1 or spring semester.

 Students considered graduate students by their school may not participate.

 Each team must be represented by an Academic Advisor throughout the competition.